maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

 statesInitialValues
 ---------------------
+Optional.
+Default: `"CellML"`

-Optional, if given it should contain a list of initial values for all states.
+If *statesInitialValues* is a list, it should contain an initial value for each state of the CellML model.
-If there are multiple instances (multiple nodes of a mesh where the model is computed), the list can either contain separate values for all states for all instances.
-Then it takes the form `[instance0state0, instance0state1, ..., instance0stateN, instance1state0, instance1state1, ..., instance1stateN, ...]`

-Or you only specify each state once, then all instances will be initialized by the same values.
+If there are multiple instances all instances will be initialized by the same values.

-If *statesInitialValues* is not specified, the initial values will be taken from the CellML model file (either XML or C).
+If *statesInitialValues* is set to *CellML*, the initial values will be taken from the CellML model file (either XML or C).
 Usually this is what you want.

+If *statesInitialValues* is set to *undefined*, no initial values will be set and the outer time stepping scheme can set initial values by giving `"initialValues"`.

 initializeStatesToEquilibrium and initializeStatesToEquilibriumTimestepWidth
 --------------------------------------------------------------------------------